Geephted/Medical-Student-Report/README.md

-# Analysis of Medical-Student Data Using Excel
+# Medical Student Data Analysis with Excel

 ## Overview
 This repository contains a comprehensive dataset of medical students enrolled in a University during a specific academic year.
 The data was collected with the objective of studying various characteristics and trends among medical students.
 It encompasses a rich combination of numerical and categorical variables, providing valuable insights into the diverse student population.